-A step-by-step tutorial to make a DIY Laptop Sofa table for a Christmas gift this year or maybe just for yourself.
+A step-by-step tutorial to make a DIY laptop table for a couch.

 DIY LAPTOP SOFA TABLE